google/WebFundamentals/src/content/en/updates/2017/07/chrome-61-media-updates.md

       }
     });

+You may want to reduce the quality of the video stream when video track is disabled.
+It would be as simple as using the [Page Visibility API] as shown above to detect when page is hidden.

 And here are some restrictions:

 - This optimization only applies to videos with a [keyframe] distance < 5s.